 - Woolen or synthetic socks and a sweater.

 - Rain poncho and a hat.

 - Bathing suit (for the Hot Springs in Aguas Calientes).

 - Sunscreen, insect repellent, disinfecting alcohol and gel, water bottle and steriliz-ing tablets, toiletries and toilet paper.

 - Camera (wrapped in plastic bag).

 - Some snacks like chocolate bars and dry fruit.

-- Original passport, original ISIC student card (In case you are a student) and extra money in soles.
+- Original passport, original ISIC student card and extra money in soles.

 After enjoying breakfast at your hotel.

 At the scheduled time you will be shuttled from the hotel to the airport to board your flight back to Lima.
 Our representative will assist you with check-in procedures and then to your connecting flight back home.
 We hope that you have enjoyed your stay with us and the fond memories of Peru.